Father admits to fatally shooting 3 young sons at Ohio home, prosecutors say

 The boys' named have not been released.

+“This was the man that everyday they woke up looking to for protection, love and guidance in all things, ...”
+Gast said.
+“He was their world, he was their guardian and he executed them in cold blood.”

-The sheriff's office said the 34-year-old mother, who was not identified, was outside the home and had suffered a gunshot to the hand.
+The sheriff's office said the 34-year-old mother, who was not identified, was outside the home and had suffered a gunshot to the hand while trying to shield her sons from their father.
 She was transported to a hospital with injuries that did not appear to be life-threatening.

 Doerman was found sitting on a stoop at the home and was taken into custody without incident.
-He was arraigned on three counts of aggravated murder Friday, when a prosecutor said in court that Doerman had admitted lining the boys up in the yard and shooting them.
+He was arraigned on three counts of aggravated murder Friday.

 Officials have not released a motive behind the shootings.